Charcuterie Boards are all the rave!

 Next, step is to cut up all your vegetables and fruit.
 If you are looking for a quicker option, you can buy them pre-cut to help save time.
 Depending on how you envision your board will determine the way that you cut your fruit and vegetables.

 Next, you can prepare your dips and sauces.
 You can either buy pre-made sauces or try some of the dips and sauces we have on the blog.

 I put off making Charcuterie Boards because honestly they intimidated me.
 Well, that was until I took the plunge and decided to create a plant-based version of one.
 If you follow me on my Clean Food Mama Instagram account you know I love a fun recipe challenge of making some of our favorite foods clean and more plant-based and nothing says fun recipe challenge than taking a recipe that normally is full of meat and cheeses and making it more plant-based.

 I am sure there is some type of Charcuterie Board rules out there, but who says that you can make up your own rules?
 That’s what I love about cooking and making recipes.
 You can make them your own.
 I am sure you come to a recipe site like mine looking for ideas, but let’s be honest, the best dishes are ones that you make your own.
 I want my blog to be an inspiration to you, so that you can make your own way when it comes to creating your dishes.
 Every dish I make can always be adapted to what works for you and your family.

-I know that most the things I have done in my life have never been a straight path, so why would making a Charcuterie Board be any different?
 If you get anything from this blog post is that cooking needs to be fun, right?